perebaj/perebaj.github.io/src/content/blog/why-tech-interviews-are-so-hard.md

 # Don't judge a book by its cover

 This should be true, but isn't!
-People look for appearance, the way that you talk, the car that you drive, the brand of the clothes that you wear.
-It's terrible.
-I know!
-But as soon as you understand that, better!
+People look for appearance, the way that you talk, the university that you studied, the projects that you worked on.
+Keep it in mind and try to sell yourself better.

-So, you need to have a good look!

 # The Market